Do you operate an LLC and need to purchase health insurance for you and your team?

 Choosing health insurance plans if you have one or more employees is a little bit different than choosing health insurance plans as a self-employed individual or freelancer.
 The Small Business Health Options Program, also known as SHOP, gives small businesses an opportunity to offer health insurance.

-Your small business may qualify for the Small Business Health Care Tax Credit, so using the health insurance market place gives employers the flexibility to offer better plans at discounted rates.
+Your small business may qualify for the Small Business Health Care Tax Credit, so using the health insurance marketplace gives employers the flexibility to offer better plans at discounted rates.
 There is no open enrollment period with SHOP – your business can apply at any time.
+Offering health insurance this way may help make it easier to hire employees because offering health insurance is something new hires are looking for.

 How to Buy Health Insurance if You Are Self-Employed